aledog007/GetChromeData/README.md

 In GetChromeData all 3 scripts are executed and saved as files in the Downloads folder.

-The three other files print individually on the terminal
+The three other files print individually on the terminal.

 <h2>Please note:</h2>